jorgegorka/svelte-router/README.md

 The layout and/or the component that matches the active route will be rendered inside _Router_.

-Options is an object that supports two properties:
+Options is an object that supports three properties:

 _gaPageviews_ that will record route changes as pageviews in Google Analytics.
 It's disabled by default.

 _lang_ a string that sets the language that the router will use to match the active route.
 Check [Localisation](#localisation)

+_defaultLanguage_ If no language is set the active route will return this value as the active language.

 ### Route